chrisdone/website/hakyll/posts/rust.markdown

 I won't be using Rust for any of my own personal projects.
 But it's used at my job, so I'm sort of forced to have an opinion about it.

+But I wouldn't mind using it as a replacement for single-threaded C if I just use the standard library.
+That would be fun.

 ^[1]: Having done my fair share of C code, there's nothing new here
       for me.